Eunnylans/Exploratory--Data--Analysis--Project/README.md

 ## Notebooks

-- 01 ED_Case_study.ipynb: Initial exploration of the dataset, summary statistics, and basic visualizations,analysis of individual features, identifying correlations, and extracting insights.
+- 01 EDA--Project.ipynb: Initial exploration of the dataset, summary statistics, and basic visualizations,analysis of individual features, identifying correlations, and extracting insights.

 ## Contributing